SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/G - Decision Tree.md

 - Else, if $D_t$ is an empty set, then $t$ is a leaf node labelled by the default class $y_d$.
 - Else, if $D_t$ contains records that belong to more than one class of $Y$, then a feature is selected to conduct a conditional test to split the data into smaller subsets.
     - A child node is created for each outcome of the test condition and the records in $D_t$ are distributed to the children based on the outcome.
-    - Recursively apply this procedure to each subset.
+    - This procedure is recursively applied to each subset.

 ## Specifying the Split